 McIlroy Shares Masters Lead After Best Augusta Start in 15 Years

-Rory McIlroy, the defending Masters champion, carded a superb opening round of 5-under par 67 at Augusta National on Thursday to share the overnight lead with American Sam Burns β his best start at the tournament in 15 years.
+Rory McIlroy, the defending Masters champion, carded a superb opening round of 5-under par 67 at Augusta National on Thursday to share the overnight lead with American Sam Burns β his best start at the tournament in 15 years, and a performance that has set the stage for a compelling week at one of golf's most iconic venues.

 Background

 McIlroy's 2025 Masters victory was one of the most celebrated moments in recent golf history, ending a long wait for the Holywood native to complete the career Grand Slam.
+The triumph, which came in a dramatic sudden-death playoff against Justin Rose, made him only the sixth golfer in history to win all four of golf's modern major championships β the Masters, the US Open, The Open Championship, and the US PGA Championship.
 He arrives at Augusta this year as both defending champion and one of the tournament favourites, and his opening round will have done nothing to dampen expectations.

 Key Developments